IDMNYU/IdeationPrototyping_A_SP23_LadyK/syllabus.md

 * Do. not. do. your. homework. in. one. sitting.
 Do not do it all the night before its due.
 Start it early to give yourself time to ask questions and get answers.
 Review the Letters to The Next CoHort!
 * Give your classmates constructive feedback.
 Don't be passive in critiques or take it personally.
 Push everyone's ideas further.
 * Action – do your _absolute_ best
 * Make peace with the fact that your best one day, may not be the best on another day.
-One's best fluxuates.
+One's best fluctuates.
 That's okay.
 It's normal and part of life.
 * Strive for continuous improvement
 * Direct message me on slack re: contact about logistics (when, where, how many?) only
 * Talk to me in person about issues and problems.
-Do not direct message me long conversations on slack. (if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
+Do not direct message me with long conversations on slack. (if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have patience, persistence, and discipline
 * Be creative.
 There are a million forms of creativity.
 Find yours.